fdezar/react-25-5-clock/README.md

 This is a Pomodoro Clock web application built using React.js.
 It helps users manage their time effectively using the Pomodoro Technique, allowing them to set a session length and break length.

+This project constitutes one of the five mandatory projects for my freeCodeCamp Front End Development Libraries Certification.

 ## Features ✨

 - Set custom session length and break length